mstksg/hakyll-dhall/README.md

-`loadDhall` and `loadDhallExpr` allow for loading and parsing of Dhall files for usage within the 'Compiler' monad, so you can use the results as intermediate parts in building your pages.  `dhallCompiler` is meant as a "final end-point", which just pretty-prints a parsed Dhall file, with optional normalization.
+`loadDhall` and `loadDhallExpr` allow for loading and parsing of Dhall files for usage within the 'Compiler' monad, so you can use the results as intermediate parts in building your pages.  `parseDhall` allows directly passing in Dhall strings to parse and resolve, tracking imports.
+`dhallCompiler` is meant as a "final end-point", which just pretty-prints a parsed Dhall file, with optional normalization.

 [hakyll-dhall]: http://hackage.haskell.org/package/hakyll-dhall
 [hakyll]: http://hackage.haskell.org/package/hakyll